Cliffsiu/Cyclist_GDA/README.md

 The data can be downloaded on Cyclistic website [link](https://divvy-tripdata.s3.amazonaws.com/index.html).
 (Notes: According tothe case study, the datasets have a different name because Cyclistic is a fictional company.
 The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).)

-The data is collected monthly by themself, which reliable, original, and clean.
-In this case study, I am using the last 12 month from Aug 2021 to Jul 2020.
+The data is collected monthly by themself, which is reliable, original, and clean.
+In this case study, I am using the last 12 months from Aug 2021 to Jul 2020.

 ## Processing
 I am using R Studio to clean the data.
 You can check out the note and code from [script_clearing.R](https://github.com/Cliffsiu/Cyclist_GDA/blob/main/script_clearing.R).